 —Howard P. Forman, Faculty Director, Healthcare, & Professor of Diagnostic Radiology, Economics, and Management

-Alongside the integrated core curriculum, in your first year, you will increase your grasp of big ideas and trends in healthcare by participating in the Colloquium on Healthcare Leadership, a series of candid talks with leaders of hospitals, CEOs of medical device and drug companies, policymakers, and other people shaping the field.
+Alongside the integrated core curriculum, in your first year, you will increase your grasp of big ideas and trends in healthcare by participating in the Colloquium on Healthcare, a series of candid talks with leaders of hospitals, CEOs of medical device and drug companies, policymakers, and other people shaping the field.
 In addition, you will build your network and benefit from the perspectives and experiences of classmates from all facets of the industry.

-Healthcare Policy, Finance and Economic
+Healthcare Policy, Finance and Economics

-Sustainable Innovation in Healthcare
+Investing in Healthcare

 This list represents current and planned program content.
 Exact course lineup and/or titles may change.